ai-z/ai-z.github.io/index.md

 layout: default
 ---

-AI-Z is tool for AI devs to display hardware resource usage and info.
+AI-Z is a tool to display hardware resource usage and info.
 Supports both NVIDIA and AMD GPUs

 ![screenhsot](./assets/screenshot01.png)